MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Miracast.md

 3. Casting Using a Custom Picker, which illustrates how to build custom UX for selecting devices

 > [!NOTE]
-> Some Miracast sinks do not work at this time.
+> Some Miracast sinks are incompatible with IoT Core casting devices.
 We recommend using the [Microsoft Wireless Display Adapter](https://www.microsoft.com/accessories/en-us/products/adapters/wireless-display-adapter-2/p3q-00001) with a compatible monitor as your Miracast sink.